dev-paulL/news-homepage/README.md

 🛑🛑🛑 WORK IN PROGRESS 🛑🛑🛑

-- Started by analyzing the screenshots and think about how to structure the grids and flex-boxes.
+- Started by analyzing the screenshots and thinking about how to structure the layout
-- Realized the mobile design first
+- Designed mobile version first
 - Adapted the page to desktop-sized window.
-- Had fun with grids and flexboxes 👍
+- Built the navigation bar

-I will do the nav and the last adjustments in the end.
+- Optimized accessibility

 ### Built with